Neristance/slimorm/README.md

  **A tiny note**: If you use boxed versions of primitives e.g. ```java.lang.Integer``` it also supports nullable columns, that means if a column is **null** in database also the field will be **null**.
  In case there is a column missing in the ```Cursor``` the POJO will have a default value of **0** or **null**.

+## New
+ * Two new annotations @PojoCreator to annotate constructors to be used for creating the pojo and @ColumnName to define the name of columns while using @PojoCreator

 ## Gradle Setup

 In order to make SlimOrm work in your project you need to add the SlimOrm dependency and the SlimOrm Annotation processor